• Skip to primary navigation

 Reply

-15. Chuck Garman says
+Chuck Garman

 I’ve fixed a lot of corned beef over the years and have been cooking sous vide for some time.
 I haven’t until now done corned beef sous vide.
 I altered your recipe a little by using Heffivisson beer instead off broth.
 I usually use Gueness stout but tried a lighter beer.
 I soak the corned beef for some time in cold water to reduce the saltiness.
 I definitely don’t use the spice packet.
 We love Costco corned beef because it’s a superior product.
 Last year it was Wygu beef.